Solving The Puzzle — Clinicians

 For additional resources, please visit Clinicians & Clinical Practice.

 For state-specific resources, please visit State-Specific Information.

-For opportunities to network and collaborate with clinicians on tobacco control issues, please join the free AAP Provisional Section on Tobacco Control
+For opportunities to network and collaborate with clinicians on tobacco control issues, please join the free AAP Section on Tobacco Control

 These videos and Web sites may assist you and your staff in gaining more education in tobacco control or earning Continuing Medical Education (CME) credits.